Gutsense Header

 Even though my books and website have impacted tens of thousands of lives in many profound ways, when it comes to aging, I can only speak for myself and the people close to me.
 Here is how my work impacted my immediate and extended family:

-My wife.
-Tatyana adopted functional nutrition lifestyle and started taking supplements along with me in 1996.
+Tatyana adopted a functional nutrition lifestyle and started taking supplements along with me in 1996.
 It wasn't so much out of solidarity but to combat kidney stones, which, incidentally, never came back.

-Just like me, Tatyana hasn't had any plastic surgeries or cosmetic procedures.
+Tatyana hasn't had any plastic surgeries or cosmetic procedures.
 Her primary forms of exercise are walking and household chores.
-She eats a similar diet and doesn't mind a bottle of beer with dinner.
-And she has never hidden herself away from the sun.
+She eats a similar diet and doesn't mind an occasional bottle of beer or a glass of wine with dinner.

 Tatyana's parents.
 Back in 1996, Tatyana’s mother was already bedridden for a few years with congestive heart failure and had a couple of heart attacks.
 She was also suffering from gallbladder stones and cataracts, but because of her heart condition and related medication, she couldn’t get a clearance for either surgery.

 Following my recommendations on her diet and lifestyle, she fully recovered after a few years and was successfully operated on for cataracts and gallbladder stones.
-She passed away at 96 in 2019.
-She was medication-free and fully intact mentally and physically until the last month of her life.
+She was medication-free and fully intact mentally and physically until the last month of her long life.
+The photo on the left was taken on October 1, 2018, a year before her death at 96 in November of 2019.

 Seeing his wife's full recovery from congestive heart failure, a previously skeptical Tatyana’s dad started taking supplements a few years later.
 Shortly after that, he was diagnosed with late-stage colon cancer and was operated in 2005.
 After the surgery, he was too weak to have chemotherapy and was given less than a year to live.
-He passed away seven years later, in 2012, at 88.
+Tatyana and I took a very active role in his post-surgical care and he passed away seven years later, in November of 2012, at 88.
 He was medication-free and independent until the last three months of his life.

 My other aunt, Sima, started taking supplements after lung cancer surgery in 2002.
 She passed away in 2018 at 94 from a cancer relapse a few months earlier.
-She was fully intact physically and mentally until her passing away.
+She was fully intact physically and mentally until her death.
+Unfortunately, I don't have her photos from that period.

 If you, too, decide to live a life worth living, consider taking a similar approach, and not just for the sake of your appearance: